Self-Employed Proof of Income: 6 Methods on How to Prove It

 Similarly, if you are a freelancer, own a business, or work independently, there are alternative documents you can use as your self-employed proof of income.
 These papers include your 1099 form, self-employed pay stubs, profit and loss statements, bank statements, and tax returns.

-6 Ways to Provide Proof of Income When Self-Employed
+7 Ways to Provide Proof of Income When Self-Employed

-There are six proven ways to provide proof of income if you are self-employed.
+There are seven proven ways to provide proof of income if you are self-employed.
 Whether you need self-employed proof of income for a car loan or a mortgage, the following methods should help certify your financial standing:

 #1.
 Generate Your Own Pay Stubs